-2. Federal Aid includes grants, student and parent loans and federal College Work-Study Program.

-4. Financial aid includes grants for NYU Shanghai students that are not included in the University's consolidated financial statements.

-5. Preliminary as of September 28, 2017.
-The preliminary financial data included in this table has been prepared by and is the responsibility of the University.
-PricewaterhouseCoopers LLP has not audited, reviewed, compiled or performed any procedures with respect to preliminary financial data and does not express an opinion or any other form of assurance with respect thereto.
+- 1. NYU Grants include scholarships, fellowships, resident assistant dollars and stipends. - 2.
+Federal Aid includes grants, student and parent loans and federal College Work-Study Program. - 3.
+Tandon School of Engineering was formerly known as NYU Polytechnic which merged with and into the University on January 1, 2014.
+Its student financial aid systems were not fully integrated into NYU until the summer term of the academic year 2013-2014.
+The figures shown here for academic year 2013-2014 only include Tandon School of Engineering headcount and financial aid awards as it relates to the summer term.
+The figures shown here for other academic years include Tandon School of Engineering headcount and financial aid awards as it relates to all terms. - 4.
+Financial aid includes grants for NYU Shanghai students that are not included in the University's consolidated financial statements. - 5.
+Preliminary as of September 25, 2018.
+The preliminary financial data for any period after August 31, 2018 included in this Official Statement table has been prepared by and is the responsibility of the University.
+PricewaterhouseCoopers LLP has not audited, reviewed, compiled or performed any procedures with respect to the accompanying preliminary financial data.
+Accordingly, PricewaterhouseCoopers LLP does not express an opinion or any other form of assurance with respect thereto. - 6.
+As of 2017-2018, NYU no longer tracks external grants and external loans to students not already receiving institutional, State or federal aid.

-As a part of the Federal Aid program for the fiscal year ended August 31, 2017, approximately 3,362 students participated in the federal College Work-Study Program, with income totaling approximately \$6.1 million, and held part-time employment on and off campus to help meet their costs of education.
+As a part of the Federal Aid program for the fiscal year ended August 31, 2018, approximately 3,238 students participated in the federal College Work-Study Program, with income totaling approximately \$6.0 million, and held part-time employment on and off campus to help meet their costs of education.